jp-praveen/Rendezvous/README.md

 rp_debri=a_debri*(1-e);
 rp_target=a_target*(1-e);

-%Assuming both target and chaser are at periapsis at t=0
+%Assuming both target and chaser are at periapsis at t=0 and choosing a prograde trajectory

 r1=rp_target;
 r2=rp_debri;